 Rob Bellamy joined the Retrievers' staff in the spring of 2012 as an assistant coach.

 Bellamy comes to Baltimore with a wealth of experience in both swimming and personal training.
-For the past five years he was the owner and manager, while also doing personal training, at Snap Fitness in Pasadena, Md.
+For the five years prior to joining the Retrievers’ staff, he was the owner and manager, while also doing personal training, at Snap Fitness in Pasadena, Md.
 In addition, he also coached for two years for the Greater Baltimore Swim Association.

 “We’re really excited for Rob to join our staff,” said Cradock.
 “With his background, he will bring a lot of strength to our land programs [weight lifting and dry land activities].”